mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 2. Choose the recipe you created in the previous step.
 3. Configure the recipe based on your requirements, in this case, you need to choose a status column.
 4. Test the recipe by changing the status of an item.
-5. Check the logs in the Monday Code console to see the recipe in action.
+5. Check the logs in the monday code console to see the recipe in action.

-## Monday API Usage
+## Monday Platform API Usage

-In this quickstart we also added examples of Monday API usage.
-In these examples you can see usage of update column, custom query and how to handle Monday API errors.
+In this quickstart we also added examples of monday Platform API usage.
+In these examples you can see usage of update column, custom query and how to handle monday Platform API errors.

-- If you want to read more about the Monday API SDK and how to use it properly, you can click [here](https://www.npmjs.com/package/@mondaydotcomorg/api).
+- If you want to read more about the monday Platform API SDK and how to use it properly, you can click [here](https://www.npmjs.com/package/@mondaydotcomorg/api).
 - If you use typescript and want to generate types for your queries/mutations/fragments you can click [here](https://www.npmjs.com/package/@mondaydotcomorg/setup-api) and learn how to do it.
-- If you want to know which queries and mutations you can run on the Monday API, click [here](https://developer.monday.com/api-reference/reference/about-the-api-reference).
+- If you want to know which queries and mutations you can run on the monday Platform API, click [here](https://developer.monday.com/api-reference/reference/about-the-api-reference).

 ### Configure OAuth Permissions